 - Animal Land features 5 human characters who are gifted with the ability to communicate with animals, although one of them is evil.
 After he is defeated, the remaining 4 gets paired up together—even though only one of the couple has any chemistry, while the other two characters never actually interact on-screen.

 - The Fruits Basket manga does a pretty amazing job at this - two dozen characters all get paired off before the end.
 Of the two that remained, Momiji and Kagura, only the former was able to get a confirmed spouse in the sequel manga Fruits Basket another.

-- In Fullmetal Alchemist, there are obvious Ship Tease between the main characters Edward/Winry, Roy/Hawkeye and Ling/Lan Fan, but then we also see May getting a crush on Al, Olivier and Buccaneer have a talk on the rooftop, Bradley actually cares about his wife...
+- In Fullmetal Alchemist, there are obvious Ship Tease between the main characters Edward/Winry, Roy/Hawkeye, and Ling/Lan Fan, but then we also see May getting a crush on Al, Olivier and Buccaneer have a talk on the rooftop, Bradley actually cares about his wife...
 And in the epilogue, May's presence in Elric family photos implies that she really did hook up with Al.

 - The last volume of the Shugo Chara! manga is literally an After Show focused on pairing together all the remaining main characters: Chapter 1: Utau/Kuukai.
 Chapter 2: Rima/Nagihiko.
 Chapter 3: Yaya/Kairi.